Yes, This Sushi-Obsessed Man Pulls 5-Foot Tapeworm Out of His Rectum

 “He says, ‘The one thing I like, that I love, I love sushi, specifically salmon sashimi, and I eat it every day,” Banh recounted.
 The patient also mentioned upon leaving the hospital that this love had now wilted and died, leaving him to a future without fresh salmon goodness.

 While there wasn’t an exact diagnosis, Banh says it’s reasonable to think the infection, in which the tapeworm gestated inside the man for at least six months, was caused by consumption of raw fish.
-A study published January 10 by the Centers for Disease Control and Prevention warned that wild salmon caught in Alaska had been infected by Diphyllobothrium nihokaiense — commonly known as the Japanese broad tapeworm.
+A study published in 2017 by the Centers for Disease Control and Prevention warned that wild salmon caught in Alaska had been infected by Diphyllobothrium nihokaiense — commonly known as the Japanese broad tapeworm.
 Scientists previously thought this parasite only infected fish in Asia.
 Now they fear it’s possible that salmon caught along North America’s Pacific coast could have it.

 In that study, tapeworm was found to have infected chum salmon, masu salmon, pink salmon, and sockeye salmon.
 According to CNN many found that discovery deeply concerning because so much salmon is exported unfrozen.
 “Infections caused by the Japanese tapeworm may occur anywhere, from China to Europe, from New Zealand to Ohio,” the report suggested.